avenga/coding-guidelines/general/coding-tools-configs.md

-# Avenga Frontend Configs
+# Avenga Coding Tools Configs

-This file contains baseline configurations for Avenga tools commonly used when developing frontends.
+This file contains baseline configurations for tool assisted developing at Avenga.

 Table of contents: